metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### Redeem an NFT and decompress it into an uncompressed Metaplex NFT

 Redeeming an NFT removes the leaf from the Merkle tree and creates a voucher PDA account.
 The voucher account can be sent to the `decompress_v1` instruction to decompress the NFT into an uncompressed Metaplex NFT.
-As mentioned above this will cost rent for the token-metadata Metadata and Master Edition accounts that are created during the decompression process.
+As mentioned above this will cost rent for the Metadata and Master Edition `token-metadata` accounts that are created during the decompression process.
 Note that after a compressed NFT is redeemed but before it is decompressed, the process can be reversed using `cancel_redeem`.
 This puts the compressed NFT back into the Merkle tree.

 ## Accounts